usi-lfkeitel/saturn/README.md

 The pound sign at the beginning of each line is required as the modules must be valid scripts.

+The metadata block is defined between `#gen:module2 [a|o]` and `#!gen:module2`.
+The a|o have the same meaning as the simple form.
+Whether the module will return an array of objects with the defined keys, or a single object with the keys.

 Each complex type is defined with a type/endtype block.
 The identifier after `type` is the name of that type.
 Key names and types are separated by newlines until endtype.
 A type cannot be defined inside another type but a type can be used in another type.
 All types must be defined.
 A key can also be an array of TYPE like `ipv4`